code2co/omnico-docs/en/chats.md

-# Kullanıcılarınızla Sohbet Etmeye Başlayın!

-Bütün kurulumları yaptıktan sonra, artık '**Omnico Müşteri Temsilcisi Ekranınızı**' açıp, müşterilerinizle konuşmaya başlayabilirsiniz!
+# Start Communicating with Your Customers!

+After you are done with onboarding process, you can log in to your 'Omnico Agent Screen' and start converting conversations in to conversions.

-## Omnico Müşteri Temsilcisi Ekranı ve Özellikleri
+## Omnico Agent Screen Feature Set

-**Aşağıda gördüğünüz ekran, sizin 'müşteri temsilcisi ekranı'nızdır.**
+**The screen below, is your 'Omnico Agent Screen'**

 ![agentscreen1](../img/agentscreen1.png)

-_Bu ekrandaki özellikler ve işlevleri sırasıyla aşağıdaki gibidir;_

-1. Aşağıda sol tarafta gördüğünüz alan, sizin 'Universal Inbox'unuz.
-Bu özellik sayesinde, müşteri temsilcileri, farklı kanallardan gelen mesajları (Facebook, Telegram, Whatsapp, BİP, vs) tek bir yerden görüntüleyip, aksiyona geçebilecektir.

-Yan ekrana düşen mesajların, aşağıdaki özellikleri 'Müşteri Temsilcisi Ekranı'nda sırasıyla aşağıdaki gibi görüntülenecektir:
+_The features and functions of the screen is as below;_

+1. The area on the left, is your 'Universal Inbox', where you will be monitoring and receiving all of your customers' notifications.

+In your universal inbox, for each notifications, you will be monitoring the data below:

-●	Müşteri İsmi
+● Customer Name
-●	Gelen kanalın logosu
-●	Bildirinin düştüğü zaman
+●	The logo of the Channel
+●	The received time

 ![agentscreen2](../img/agentscreen2.png)

-2. Aşağıda gösterilen işaretli alan, müşteri temsilcilerinin 'chat box'udur.
-Müşteri temsilcileri, hem gelen mesajları bu alanda görüntüleyecek, hem de buradan geri dönüş yapacaklardır.
+2. The marked area below is your 'chat box'.
+In this box, every agent will be monitoring and answering the notifications.

 ![agentscreen3](../img/agentscreen3.png)

-3. Aşağıda sağ tarafta gördüğünüz alan, müşterilere ve gelen bildirilere ait olan alandır.

-**Biz Omnico olarak, gelen her bildiriye 'Ticket' diyoruz.**

-**Ticket Nedir?**

-Platforma, müşteriden bir ‘talep/bildiri/istek’düştüğü anda, hangi kanaldan düşerse düşsün, o mesaj, otomatik olarak bir ‘Ticket’a dönüştürülür.

-Dolayısıyla, aşağıda işaretli gördüğünüz alan hem ticket'lar hem de müşteriler için ayrılmış bir alandır diyebiliriz.

-Her kutucuğun özellikleri ve işlevi aşağıdaki gibidir:
+3. The area on the right, is for 'Ticket Properties' & 'Customers Details'.

+**As Omnico, we call notifications 'Tickets'.**

+**What is a Ticket?**

+Every request and notification sent to your support channels becomes a ticket in your helpdesk

+**Ticket Properties & Customer Details**

 ●	Customer Details (Müşteri Bilgileri)

-Eğer CRM, e-ticaret veya Ticket Management entegrasyonlarınızı Omnico ile entegre etmişseniz, aşağıdaki bilgiler, sırasıyla 'Müşteri Temsilcisi Ekranı'nızın sağ üst tarafında belirecektir.
-Eğer bu entegrasyonlr gerçekleştirilmediyse, Omnico database'inde tutulan bilgiler sayesinde aşağıdaki bilgiler belirecektir;
+If you have aldready integrated your CRM & E-Commerce accounts with your Omnico account, then the data below will appear on your agent screen's right side.
+If not, you will be monitoring the data that have been colleted by Omnico throughout the time.

-1. Cinsiyet
+1. Gender
-2. Yaş
+2. Age
-3. Beden
+3. Size
-4. Vb.
-5. Shopping Cart (e-ticaret veya CRM entegrasyonu gereklidir)
+4. Shopping Cart (if E-commerce & CRM integrations are made)

-●	Ticket Properties (Ticket Özellikleri)
+●	Ticket Properties

-Müşteri temsilcisi bir 'ticket' görüntülediğinde, aşağıdaki seçenekleri manuel olarak seçmelidir:
+Agents will be filling in the data below manually.

-1. Priority (bir bildirinin önem seviyesi)
+1. Priority

-Low / Medium / High / Urgent (düşük / orta / yüksek / acil)
+Low / Medium / High / Urgent

-2. Status (bildiri statüsü)
+2. Status

-Open / pending / resolved / closed / waiting on customer / waiting on third party (açıldı / beklemede / çözüldü / kapandı / müşteri tarafından bekleniyor)
+Open / pending / resolved / closed / waiting on customer / waiting on third party

-3. Source (bildirinin kaynağı)
+3. Source

 Facebook Messenger / Telegram / Whatsapp / etc.

-4. Group / Department (Departmanlar, Admin tarafından belirlenip düzenlenecektir. Örnek departman: teknik servis)
+4. Group / Department

-5. Agent Name (Müşteri temsilcisi ismi)
+5. Agent Name

-6. Activity Based Actions; Call Reason, Category, Sub Category (Bildirinin geliş sebebi)
+6. Activity Based Actions; Call Reason, Category, Sub Category

-Question (soru sormak amaçlı)
+Question
-Incident (bir sorunu çözmek amaçlı)
+Incident
-Problem (problem bildirmek amaçlı)
+Problem
 Feature Request
 ▪	….